Riccardo Saponara: International career

 Saponara made his debut with the Italy under-21 national team on 8 February 2011, in a 1–0 win over England.
 He scored his first goal for the under-21 side on 13 April, in a 2–0 win over Russia.
 Saponara was chosen by former manager Ciro Ferrara to take part in the Toulon Tournament in May 2011, where he appeared in all of Italy's matches, helping the team to win a Bronze medal.
 He was also elected to take part at the 2013 UEFA European Under-21 Championship with Italy, under manager Devis Mangia, and he scored a goal in Italy's second group match against hosts Israel, in a 4–0 win, which qualified the Italians for the semi-final.
 Saponara made three appearances throughout the tournament, helping Italy to reach the final, where they were defeated 4–2 by Spain.
 Overall, between 2011 and 2013, he has collected 22 appearances, scoring three goals for the "azzurrini".

 Style of play

-A talented attacking midfielder, Saponara is a creative playmaker, who is also capable of playing on the wing (preferably on the right flank), or as a central midfielder in the mezzala role.
-A strong, fast, and hardworking player, with good technical ability, he is known for his dribbling skills and balance on the ball, as well as his determination, defensive contribution, eye for the final pass, and ability to time his attacking runs, which allow to both score and create goals.
-His style of play and precocious performances as a youngster during his time in Serie B drew occasional comparisons to his idol Kaká.
+Saponara primarily played as an attacking midfielder, but was also capable of playing on the wing (preferably on the right flank) or as a central midfielder in the mezzala role.
+His style of play and performances as a youngster during his time in Serie B drew occasional comparisons to Kaká.

 At the conclusion of the 2020–21 Serie A season, Saponara held the record for the fastest sprint in the league clocked at 36.04 km/h.